• Skip to primary navigation

 Oh, and did I mention frosting?
 Because of course there must be frosting!
 Cream cheese, to be exact.
 Sweet and creamy, it's the perfect complement to this delicious cake.

-Ingredients needed
+Ingredients Needed

 ingredients: flour, sugar, shredded carrots, eggs, crushed pineapple, vanilla, shortening, cinnamon, baking soda, and salt.

-How to make this carrot cake with pineapple
+How to Make this Carrot Cake with Pineapple

-Prep
+1. Prep

 First prep your pan(s).
 As I mentioned above, I've had this recipe for 40 years.
 The first 39 of those years I made it in a 9x13 pan.
 In the last year, I've made it a couple times as a layer cake.
 It's wonderful either way, but I do prep the pans differently.